 - There is a great difference between the mental apprehension of theological knowledge of Christ and experiencing His love.

 Illus. – I can teach a seminar to you on who my wife is.
-I can tell you how amazing she is, how beautiful her smile, what makes her tick, what she doesn’t like, etc. You can have all the knowledge, but still not know her like I do.
+I can tell you how amazing she is, how beautiful her smile is, what makes her tick, what she doesn’t like, etc. You can have all the knowledge, but still not know her as I do.
 I will need to introduce you to her, and you will have to spend time with her to really ‘know’ her.

 - When you experience the love of Christ that takes hold of a broken life and brings radical transformation, it goes far beyond knowledge.

 A. Be filled to the fullness of God

 - Verse 19 – Paul prays that we would experience the love of Christ so that we may be filled up to all the fullness of God.

 - This captures a great truth.
 One of the keys to victory in life is what it is that fills you.

 - In Eastern religions, they meditate by emptying their mind to become one with the universe.
 The Christian fills his mind with God’s word to fall in love with the creator of the universe.

 Psalm 77:12, I will meditate on all Your work